 - Provide your contact information

 Violations of this policy may result in loss of Georgia Tech system and network usage privileges, disciplinary action, up to and including termination or expulsion as outlined in applicable Georgia Tech Employment policies and the Georgia Tech Student Code of Conduct, as well as personal civil and/or criminal liability.
-In addition, intentionally circumventing the security of a Georgia Tech system without permission is a violation of the following Computer and Network Usage and Security Policy, "Users are required to respect security measures implemented on Georgia Tech systems, networks, and applications".
+In addition, intentionally circumventing the security of a Georgia Tech system without permission is in violation of Georgia Tech’s Cyber Security policies.